vitortcmiranda/movies-rental-challenge/README.md

 ## Your Task

-1. **Forking the Repository**: Start by forking this repository to your own GitHub account.
+1. **Cloning the repository**: Start by cloning this repository to your local machine, then push it to your own GitHub account.
+Please, do not fork the repository, otherwise, other candidates will be able to see your solution.
 2. **Suggesting changes**: Review the existing code and create Pull Requests (PR) with your proposed changes and explanations, based on the following aspects:
    - **Bad functioning**: Identify any issues (bugs, inefficiencies, etc.).
    - **Refactoring**: If necessary, refactor parts of the code to improve its quality and maintainability.
 Be sure to explain your reasoning in your PR.